 : uses the DATE

-data type to store the specific date by the year, month, and day a movie was shown.
+data type to store the specific date by the year, month, and day when a movie was shown.
 This data type adheres to the following parameters: four digits for the year, and a maximum of two digits for the month and day (YYYY-MM-DD

 ).time